smart-on-fhir/cumulus-etl/docs/performance.md

 We recommend having about four times the size of your input data.
 Cumulus ETL makes a copy or two of the transformed data as it goes through the pipeline.

-Let's say you have a folder of ndjson FHIR files from a bulk export that is altogether 50GB.
+Let's say you have a folder of NDJSON FHIR files from a bulk export that is altogether 50GB.
 You'd want at least 200GB free.

 ## Running NLP on a GPU